graphology/presentations/fosdem2017/presentation.md

 * Graph data structures are often tied to a rendering library.
 * It is hard to use them on the server (hello, node.js)
 * More generally, most library are not generic enough and targets really specific use cases.
-* This means we are bound to implement popular algorithms each time (HITS, shortest paths etc.) again, and again, and again...
+* This means we are bound to implement popular SNA algorithms each time again, and again, and again...
-* SNA algorithms

 ---

 ## SNA Algorithms

-* Standard Gephi SNA workflow:
+* "Standard" Gephi SNA workflow:
   1. Compute **metrics**, map to node sizes
   2. Search for **communities**, map to node colors
   3. Run some **layout algorithm**